basecamp/bc3-api/sections/schedule_entries.md

 This endpoint will return `200 OK` with the current JSON representation of the schedule entry if the update was a success.
 See the [Get a schedule entry](#get-a-schedule-entry) endpoint for more info on the payload.

+Participants are only replaced when you address them: omit `participant_ids` and the entry keeps its current participants; send `"participant_ids": []` to remove them all.

 ###### Example JSON Request

 ```json